 Uncover the Top 12 Must-See Sights

-Your hosts have personally explored the North Dordogne and carefully selected their top 12 favourite attractions and activities for you to enjoy.
-This will give you a delightful glimpse into what this area has to offer.
+Your hosts have personally explored the North Dordogne from their base in Mialet, and have carefully selected their top 12 favourite attractions and activities for you to enjoy.
+This will give you a great glimpse into what this area has to offer.
 Additionally, within the gite, you'll have access to a folder brimming with local leaflets that showcase hidden gems and unique events often overlooked in traditional tourist guidebooks.

 Benedictine Abbey in Brantome